-Greenville County is home to The Phoenix Center of Greenville, one of the SC's largest and most comprehensive providers of prevention and substance abuse services.
+Greenville County is home to The Phoenix Center of Greenville, one of the largest and most comprehensive providers of prevention and substance abuse services in South Carolina.
 For over 35 years, The Phoenix Center has been the legislated authority on substance abuse in Greenville County.
 The Phoenix Center is licensed through the SC Department of Health and Environmental Control (DHEC) and is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), a nationally recognized authority and promoter of quality behavioral health services, accredits its programs.
 The Phoenix Center serves more than 5,000 individuals through treatment/recovery services and more than 20,000 in prevention services each year.
-Throughout its history, The Phoenix Center has received and administered numerous local, state, and federal grants.

-The mission of The Phoenix Center's Prevention Department is to prevent, delay, and reduce substance use and its negative consequences.
-The Phoenix Center's Prevention Department provides a wide variety of school, community, and environmental programs and has been recognized as an exemplary prevention services provider by state and national authorities.
-The Phoenix Center has embraced environmental prevention as its primary prevention strategy for over ten years.
+The mission of The Phoenix Center Prevention Department is to prevent, delay, and reduce substance use and its negative consequences.
+The Prevention Department provides a wide variety of school, community, and environmental programs and has been recognized as an exemplary prevention services provider by state and national authorities.
+The prevention staff has embraced environmental prevention as the primary prevention strategy for over ten years.
 In 2003, The Phoenix Center was selected to be involved in the first community trial addressing underage drinking in SC.
 This experience allowed The Phoenix Center to benefit from an early involvement with environmental prevention approaches and advanced training through the Pacific Institute for Research and Evaluation (PIRE).
+As a result, Greenville achieved one of the first multi-jurisdictional alcohol agreements involving every law enforcement agency in Greenville County, South Carolina.